Nikokrock/slsa/docs/spec/v1.1/levels.md

 unrelated aspect.
 Tracks also allow the SLSA spec to evolve: we can add more tracks without invalidating previous levels.

+> Note: The [previous version] of the specification used a single unnamed track,
+> SLSA 1–4.

+## Build track

 | Build Levels | Requirements | Focus
 | ----------- | ------------ | -----
 | [Build L0]  | (none)       | (n/a)